AllenDowney/ThinkDataStructures/search-engine/day01/README.md

 ### Prerequisites

 Start by copying the `Index.java` and `TermCounter.java` files from search engine `day00` into your `day01/src` folder.
 Because the project is organized into the `src`, `utils`, and `tests` folders, you will need to mark all of them as source folders in IntelliJ as with the last homework.
-To do this, right click on the folder in IntelliJ, select Mark Directory as, and finally select Sources Root.
+To do this, right click on the `utils` and `tests` folders in IntelliJ, select Mark Directory as, and then select Sources Root for `utils` and Test Sources Root for `tests`.

 ### Code